Viktoria and Michalina with Austrian Doctors in Bangladesh

 We work in places where misery is part of everyday life, education is not available despite compulsory schooling and basic medical care is a luxury.
-Our focus is on the slum areas of Dhaka (Bangladesh) and Kolkata (India) as well as very remote regions in Kenya, Ethiopia and Bangladesh.
+Our focus is on the underprivileged areas of Dhaka (Bangladesh) and Kolkata (India) as well as very remote regions in Kenya, Ethiopia and Bangladesh.

 In the schools, schoolchildren receive a free hot lunch – a great motivation for many of the educationally disadvantaged parents to send their children to school.
 In this way, the children receive the education that opens up new opportunities for them.
 And, as we all know, it is much easier to learn on a full stomach.